 Cross Breeding and Mutations

 First let's look at Cross Breeding.
 No one disputes the fact that horizontal variation (microevolution) exists.
 All species have a certain range of differences.
 But vertical transformation (macroevolution), where one kind of species transforms into another, is not allowed and does not occur.
 Dawkins tries to use the fact that snakes have a different number of vertebrae, microevolution, as proof that they evolved from another creature, macroevolution.
 This is a common, but false, argument.
 Here is another amusing example from Dawkins, "You may find it hard to imagine an Amoeba turning into a man...but you do not find it hard to imagine an Amoeba turning into a slightly different kind of Amoeba.
 From this it is not hard to imagine it turning into a slightly different kind of slightly different kind of...and so on."
 While trying to postulate how macroevolution works, Dawkins uses dog breeding as an example, "Ah, but they are still dogs aren't they?
 They haven't turned into a different 'kind' of animal.
 Yes, if it comforts you to use words like that, you can call them all dogs."
 Boundaries between kinds are proven biological facts.
 Centuries of experimental breeding provide convincing evidence against evolution.
-When abnormal lines are crossed, sterility is the result.
-For example, a horse and donkey can mate and produce a new animal, the mule.
-However, the mule is sterile and unable to procreate.
-The fact that hybrid offspring do not have the ability to reproduce is strong evidence against evolution.
 This is another example of how proven scientific facts confirm what the Bible says, each reproduces after its own kind.

 Now on to Mutations.
 Many people believe mutations offer the best explanation for evolution.
 The following can be found on page 233 of The Blind Watchmaker: "The more 'macro' (a mutation) it is, the more likely it is to be deleterious, and the less likely it is to be incorporated in the evolution of the species.
 As a matter of fact, virtually all the mutations studied in genetic laboratories, are deleterious to the animals possessing them."
 For reasons I am not entirely sure of, Dawkins goes on to add, "Ironically, I've met people who think that this is an argument against Darwinism!"